contact me :)

 Gallery - DSD 463

 According to the BMIHT certificate DSD 463 was built 16.03.1951 with RHD home market specification and first registered in Ayrshire two month later on 09.05.1951.
-The first owners are unknown to me, but I do still have hopes to uncover the full history of DSD 463.
+The first owners are unknown, maybe the full history can still be uncovered!
 Originally she was painted "cream" with black upholstery and cream piping.
 Carpets were light grey with black piping.
 Probably she was originally sold by James Tweedie’s Austin dealership in Ayr’s Holmston Road to some lucky owner who was allowed to buy a new car in these austere post-was days.
 Body number is 138, so DSD 463 is one of the earliest known survivors.
 Since many of the early cars were exported I expect that more cars are still hiding somewhere yet to be rediscovered!

 Currently she is under restoration again.
-I'm trying to keep as much of the original substance as possible, which is always a challenge.
+Goal is to keep as much of the original substance as possible, which is always a challenge.
 But I guess one has to learn to dare patina.

 Does any visitor have recollections of the early life of DSD 463?
 Any information would be truly wonderful.